codeborne/klite/docs/Comparisons.md

 Javalin also strives to be simple, but contains 7000 lines of code vs Klite's less than 1000.
 Also, it is blocking by design with no easy way to write coroutines.

+### http4k

+Very function-based, supports JDK built-in http server, but the core jar is 1Mb compared to 200k of Klite.
+Many integrations, but no JDBC/DB helpers.
+Also blocking, no coroutine support.

 ### General

 All of the above lack logging/jdbc/transaction/migrations that most projects need.